AkshayKulkarni3467/Humanoid-Automation/README.md

 ## Overview of algorithm:
 - Soft Actor Critic (SAC) is an algorithm that optimizes a stochastic policy in an off-policy way.
-- It incorporates the clipped double-Q trick.
+- It incorporates the clipped double-Q trick of TD3 algorithm.
 - A central feature of SAC is entropy regularization.